Suopunki/scala-option/README.md

 Once you have installed the package (see [Installation](#installation)), you just need to add the import statement:

+__Attention:__ the package name contains an underscore instead of a dash

 ```py
 from scala_option import Option, none, some